 -

-This is the second doctor who, independent from the first doctor, also assesses the patient’s eligibility.
-Every request for VAD must be approved by two doctors. -
+This is the second practitioner who, independent from the first, also assesses the patient’s eligibility.
+Every request for VAD must be approved by two practitioners. -

 Administering practitioner

-This is the person who gives the life-ending medication intravenously if the patient is not able to take it themselves (or does not want to, an option in WA, QLD, NSW and Tasmania).
+This is the person who gives the life-ending medication intravenously if the patient is not able to take it themselves (or does not want to, an option in WA, QLD, NSW, Tasmania and ACT).
 It can be the coordinating practitioner, or in some states, a nurse practitioner or registered nurse. -

 Pharmacist